deaddropaudio/BackstageConcertSaver/readme.md

 ### Step 1: Download the Extension

-1. Navigate to the GitHub repository.
+1. Navigate to the "BackstageConcertSaver" folder above and open it.
 2. Find the **Code** button and click it.
 3. Select **Download ZIP** from the dropdown menu.
 4. Once downloaded, unzip the file to a folder on your computer.